Research & Analysis Wing: Field formations

-Functions and methods

-The primary mission of R&AW includes intelligence collection via HUMINT, psychological warfare, subversion, sabotage.
-R&AW maintains active liaison with other agencies and services in various countries.
-Those agencies include SVR of Russia, Afghanistan's NDS, Israel's Mossad, Germany's BND, the CIA and MI6 have been well-known, a common interest being Pakistan's nuclear programme.

 Stations abroad

 R&AW has been active in obtaining information and operating through third countries.
 R&AW offices abroad have limited strength and are largely geared to the collection of military, economic, scientific, and political intelligence.
 R&AW monitors the activities of certain organisations abroad only insofar as they relate to their involvement with narco terrorist elements and smuggling arms, ammunition, explosives, etc. into India.
 It does not monitor the activities of criminal elements abroad, which are mainly confined to normal smuggling without any links to terrorist elements.

 R&AW officers are posted to Indian diplomatic missions under official cover as diplomats, frequently in the consular wing.
 The relationship between R&AW and the Ministry of External Affairs has been unstable because they "inhabit different worlds" according to the Times of India.

 A task force report prepared by a New Delhi-based security think tank highlighted that R&AW operatives have inadequate non-official cover for overseas operations which 'limits access to spot real targets' and causes issues on handling 'high-value assets'.